firesim/firesim/docs/Advanced-Usage/Manager/Manager-Configuration-Files.rst

 (Optional) Provide an a script to run on the results copied back from a _single_ build instance.
 Upon completion of each design's build, the manager invokes this script and passing the absolute path to that instance's build-results directory as it's first argument.

+``distributed-elaboration``
+"""""""""""""""""""""""""""

+Boolean controlling whether the Chisel to Verilog compilation should be distributed to the build host.
+When true, a sbt-assembly fat jar of your SBT project will be built and sent to the build host.
+The build host will run FIRRTL generation and then GoldenGate before starting the Vivado build.
+When false, the Chisel->Verilog compilation will run on the local host in sequence for each config before starting the build hosts.

 ``[builds]``
 ^^^^^^^^^^^^^^^^^^^^^